leaningtech/labs/sites/browserpod/src/content/docs/14-more/03-changelog.md

 description: "Release notes and version history for BrowserPod, covering new features, runtime improvements, and bug fixes across each release."
 ---

+## Version 3.1.0:

+- Support for running scripts directly as executables
+- Enforcement of executable permissions required to run programs
+- Node: support for command line arguments
+- Node: support for custom loaders
+- Rust: fixed an issue with thread local storage

 ## Version 3.0.1:

 - Fix a regression on the BinaryFile.read API